Destinations Greece The Cyclades Paros

 Wind-side villages · traditional Sundays · the local half

-The east side of the island — Marpissa (traditional inland village with restored stone windmills, a sculpture museum, 17th-18th-century houses), Piso Livadi (small east-coast fishing port, home to Ouzeri Halaris — the owner has his own boat), and Drios (the longest-running family-run taverna on the island, Restaurant Anna, 50+ years).
-The half of Paros most travellers don't drive to.
+The east side most travellers don't drive to.
+Marpissa (traditional inland village, restored stone windmills, 17th–18th-century houses), Piso Livadi (small fishing port, home to Ouzeri Halaris — the owner has his own boat), and Drios (Restaurant Anna, a long-running family taverna).
 The local Sunday-lunch destination from Naoussa.

 Restaurant Anna in DriosOuzeri Halaris in Piso LivadiMarpissa village walk